 Importance in Various Industries

-Metal fabrication is crucial in many industries, including construction, automotive, and aerospace.
+Metal fabrication is a major part of many industries, including construction, automotive, and aerospace.
 It provides the necessary components and structures for building infrastructure, vehicles, and aircraft.
-This process is also vital in creating tools and machinery used in manufacturing and other sectors, showcasing its wide-ranging impact.
+This process is also used in creating tools and machinery used in manufacturing and other sectors, showcasing its wide-ranging impact.

 Steel